 My most recent publications- essays on the parallels between Mahler and Freud, on the problem of Secularization in Nineteenth Century, on the integration of musical culture into intellectual and cultural history and on the dilemmas facing historical thinking in the wake of the fading of postmodernism and the so-called “linguistic turn”, represent different facets of my interest in the task of thinking historically about thinking historically in the contemporary era.
 My most substantial earlier scholarly works—Hegelianism : the Path Toward Dialectical Humanism (1980) and Becoming Historical: Cultural Reformation and Public Memory in Early Nineteenth-Century Berlin (2004)—are focused on the emergence of modern historical consciousness in the nineteenth century.
 I am currently working on a study of the emergence of modern conceptions of individual identity and self-autonomy in the work of Sigmund Freud, and of the ways in which these conceptions imply new ways of imagining the formation of the self in historical time.

 After teaching for six years at Columbia University in New York City I came to the University of Washington in the fall of 1979.
 I became the Director of CHID after my promotion to Associate Professor of History in 1981.
 From 1984-89 I was the lucky recipient of a MacArthur Prize fellowship and in 1996-97 I was a Fellow at the Institute for Advanced Study in the Behavioral Sciences at Stanford University.
 I was the Alumni Distinguished Professor of the College of Arts and Sciences in 2006-2007 and was chosen to give the 31st Annual Faculty Lecture in Spring of 2007.
-From 2008 to 2010 I held the Giovanni Costigan Endowed Professorship in History and I am currently beginning a three year term as the Joff Hanauer Distinguished University Professor for Western Civilization in the College of Arts and Sciences.
+From 2008 to 2010 I held the Giovanni Costigan Endowed Professorship in History and from 2012 to 2015 served as the Joff Hanauer Distinguished University Professor for Western Civilization in the College of Arts and Sciences.